 In order to have this authority as a “guardian of the property”, a judge must first find that a person cannot make decisions about himself/herself or his/her property.
 If a court determines this to be the case, it will appoint someone to take on this responsibility; in most cases, a spouse or one or more adult children or in the case of an adult child, one or both parents.
 The court may also appoint a brother or sister to serve as guardian with the parents, or alone, after the parents have died.
 Once they have secured guardianship for an adult child, parents can appoint a successor guardian in their will, or can temporarily delegate guardianship through a written document called a power of attorney.

 The guardian’s legal obligation is to make decisions in the best interest of the person under guardianship and make sure he/she is safe.
-The guardian does not generally bear any risk for the person’s acts or debts, and is under no legal obligation to provide personal care to the person.
+The guardian does not generally bear any risk for the person’s acts or debts and is under no legal obligation to provide personal care to the person.

-Recently, changes in the state’s guardianship law allow more flexibility in developing appropriate guardianship arrangements.
+Recently, changes in the state’s guardianship law allow more flexibility in developing appropriate guardianship arrangements

 Guardianship law evolves over time much like our society in general.
 Our population is aging.
 There are increasing numbers of disabled and incapacitated adults including children.
-The law presumes that every person is capable of making his or her own decisions, unless a court determines otherwise.
+The law presumes that every person can make his or her own decisions, unless a court determines otherwise.
 If an adult person becomes incapable of making responsible decisions due to a mental disability, a court has the power to appoint a substitute decision maker called a “guardian” (who in some states is called a “conservator” or a similar term).
 Guardianship is a court-supervised legal relationship between a competent adult (the “guardian”) and a person who because of incapacity is no longer able to take care of his or her own affairs (the “ward”).

-New Jersey has adopted a comprehensive system of rules and procedures to address the present day reality of guardianship, and to support the role of the guardian in times of societal change, and changing demographics.
+New Jersey has adopted a comprehensive system of rules and procedures to address the present-day reality of guardianship, and to support the role of the guardian in times of societal change and changing demographics.

 Let me cover with you now the types of guardianship of the person that may be most appropriate for you or the person willing to serve as guardian.